21 Winter Decor Accessory Ideas for a Cozy Home

 Big baskets filled with winter greenery add just the right wintery feel to any room in the house.
 I love the contrast of natural shades of brown and the texture of woven wood.
 Add bunches of greenery and you have an appealing look.

-Pam from House of Hawthornes used this combination on her front porch.
+#12 – Pam from House of Hawthornes used this combination on her front porch.
 All you need is a large basket.
 Fill it with greens and twigs and you’ve created a welcoming scene.
-Obviously, you either need to have a covered porch or a weather~proof basket.
+Obviously, you need either a covered porch or a weatherproof basket.

 Although we think that in winter, baskets and boxes should be filled with winter greenery like pine, cypress and fir, it’s the mix of textures and color that makes the most interesting arrangement.

-Kris at Driven by Decor used a mixture of herbs and maidenhead fern in this winter decor arrangement.
-I love using multiple baskets for a full and lush vignette.
+#13 – Kris at Driven by Decor used a mixture of herbs and maidenhair fern in this winter decor arrangement.
+I love using multiple baskets to create a full, lush vignette.

 These baskets are just gorgeous and a wonderful winter decor accessory.
 The bread and wine aren’t bad either.